 The Contrast Scan local engine lets you scan your application using Docker CLI commands or a Java JAR file instead of the Contrast CLI or the Contrast web interface.
-When a scan completes successfully, the local scanner uploads the results to the Contrast platform where you can view them.
+When a scan completes successfully, the Scan local engine uploads the results to the Contrast platform where you can view them.
 The uploaded files include:

-- Scan results in Static Analysis Results Format (SARIF) in a JSON file. - Output from the scanner in a LOG file.
+- Scan results in Static Analysis Results Format (SARIF) in a JSON file. - Output from the scan in a LOG file.